toddaustin/boom/README.md

 **Tell me what you like/dislike about each statement.
 Also what I can push forward to the next/final step. **

+**Jacob: I don't know if I necessarily like either title, but I would go for what is asked for in the project guidelines.
+You seemto say what boom is used for, but not really when/why you would use it.
+I would say something to the effect of node not having friendly error messages and that boom supplies them for hapi.js to utilize, or something to that affect.
+Seems to me there needs to be a bit more than just 2 sentences.
+I might even combine the first and second option verbage into one coherent paragraph.
+Hope this helps**

 ## Helper Methods

 ### `wrap(error, [statusCode], [message])`